-First, we give the explicit definitions of the generalized incompressible flow.
-Let X be a compact metric space, $\Omega=X^\mathbb{R}$ is the path space on X. \begin{definition} \textbf{(Generalized incompressible flow)} A probability measure q on $\Omega$ is called a generalized incompressible flow $(GIF)$ if it satisfies following incompressible conditon:
+First we give the explicit definitions of the generalized incompressible flows.
+Let X be a compact metric space, $\Omega=X^\mathbb{R}$ is the path space on X. \begin{definition} \textbf{(Generalized incompressible flow)} A probability measure q on $\Omega$ is called a generalized incompressible flow (GIF) if it satisfies the following incompressible condition:

-\end{definition} \begin{remark} (a) By the difination, we can not say that q is an invariant measure of the flow $\Gamma^s$ on $\Omega$:
+\end{definition} \begin{remark} (a) By the definition, since continuous functions on $\Omega$ of type $f(z(t))$ are a subset of all continuous functions on $\Omega$, we cannot claim that q is an invariant measure of the flow $\Gamma^s$ on $\Omega$:

-but for an invariant measure of $\Gamma^s$, it must be a GIF.
-The set of GIFs on $\Omega$ which we study in this paper is larger than the set of invariant measures on $\Omega$.
+However, for an invariant measure of $\Gamma^s$, it must be a GIF.
+The set consisting of GIFs on $\Omega$ is larger than the set of invariant measures on $\Omega$.